gitlukeaustin/sudoku/README.md

 ```

 A blank sudoku grid will open.
-A special file is required to load a sudoku grid.
-Unfortunately, I don't have one.
-If you enter values manually the solver should work 80% of the time, but only if it's a solvable sudoku.
+Load the exemple.gri file and then click solve.